Lab-Brat/labbrat.net/content/blog/gsoc2023/week3.md

 project during **week 3** of GSoC.

-Project is hosted on [Github](https://github.com/Lab-Brat/gentoo_update), blog post can be alson found on
+Project is hosted on [Github](https://github.com/Lab-Brat/gentoo_update), blog post can be also found on
 [Gentoo Blogs](https://blogs.gentoo.org/gsoc/2023/06/17/week-3-report-automated-gentoo-system-updater/)